International Women's Day - Choose To Challenge

 Why is it worth changing?
 Everyone benefits from same-sex teams: They achieve better innovative strength and higher decision-making quality in a more balanced working atmosphere than same-sex groups; in these, men are often too willing to take risks, while women act too hesitantly.
 Companies achieve more growth potential because they can counteract the shortage of skilled workers, such as the study by EURO Academy occupied in 2018.

-We at it-economics are happy when women decide to pursue a career in a technical environment, and we encourage them in our company specifically through our "[email protected]“ Initiative.
+At it-economics, we are happy when women decide to pursue a career in a technical environment, and we specifically encourage them in our company through our "women@it-economics" initiative.
 That's why we've narrowed the motto down a bit for ourselves: Let's all choose to challenge tech.

 Talk and literature recommendations for women

 For International Women's Day, our colleagues in the initiative have put together some very interesting TED talks and book recommendations that deal with topics that affect women in the world of work.
 We would also like to recommend the podcast from NDR and ARD “She likes Tech” to all women who are interested in technology.